The 3 Best Hair Oils For Dandruff

-Maybe you've already tried some of the best dandruff shampoos or even natural dandruff treatments, and you want to go a different route.
+Maybe you've already tried some of the best dandruff shampoos or even natural dandruff treatments, and you want to add another element to your arsenal.
 But before choosing an oil remedy, you'll want to figure out the cause of your flaking (and it's not necessarily just dandruff).
 If it's caused by psoriasis or something else more serious, though, you might want to discuss your flaking with a dermatologist.

 But if you're flaking because of dry skin, it doesn't usually require medical attention to treat at home, according to the American Academy of Dermatology.
-While using dandruff shampoos is recommended by the AAD, anecdotally, lots of people have found that moisturizing oils (like coconut or jojoba) can help by keeping the area hydrated.
-Options like tea tree or coconut oil include anti-fungal properties, making them a solid choice for dandruff caused by fungus.
-Dr. Debra Jaliman, an NYC-based dermatologist, recommends tea tree oil as the overall best for dandruff treatment because it offers both anti-fungal and moisturizing benefits.
-And using some of the best hair oils in general can counteract the overproduction of oil on the scalp — another common reason for dandruff — therefore soothing irritation and reducing flakes.
+While using dandruff shampoos is recommended by the AAD, anecdotally, lots of people have found that moisturizing oils (like coconut or jojoba) can also help by keeping the scalp hydrated.
+Even Debra Jaliman, M.D., an NYC-based dermatologist, recommends tea tree oil as a great treatment for dandruff treatment because it offers both antifungal and moisturizing benefits.
+And using some of the best hair oils in general can counteract the overproduction of oil on the scalp — another common cause of flakes.

 Below, you'll find the three best hair oils for dandruff.
-Regardless of the cause, the good news is that with the right products and care, it's very treatable.
+Regardless of the cause, the good news is that with the right products and care, a dry scalp is very treatable.

-1. Best Oil For Dandruff: An Anti-fungal, Moisturizing Tea Tree Oil
+1. The Best Oil For Dandruff: Antifungal, Moisturizing Tea Tree Oil

 Tea tree oil is recommended by dermatologists including Dr. Debra Jaliman.
-And this bottle is my overall top pick, based on quality, effectiveness, and reviews, is this 100 percent pure Australian tea tree oil by Now Foods.
-Not only is tea tree oil highly effective as an anti-fungal and antiseptic agent for dandruff specifically caused by yeast-like fungus on the scalp, it's also very soothing and can help moisturize dry skin (another possible reason for dandruff).
+And this bottle is my overall top pick based on quality, effectiveness, and reviews, is this 100 percent pure Australian tea tree oil by Now Foods.
+Not only is tea tree oil highly effective as an antifungal and antiseptic agent, it's also very soothing and can help moisturize dry skin (another possible reason for dandruff).
 This multi-use product can also be used for aromatherapy or to treat a variety of hair and skin needs (like pimples!), as well as fungal infections and wounds.
-Now Foods' option comes highly recommended by users, who say it works wonders for acne, scalp issues, dry skin, and as a first-aid tool.
+Now Foods's option comes highly recommended by users, who say it works wonders for acne, scalp issues, dry skin, and as a first-aid tool.
 One person said, "One drop of this oil on the dry and itchy parts of my scalp, and I'm in heaven!
 Would recommend in a heartbeat."
 Plus, it's a great price for the size.

-2. Great For Dry, Inflamed Skin: An Anti-Inflammatory Jojoba Oil
+2. Great For Dry, Inflamed Skin: Anti-Inflammatory Jojoba Oil

 Kate Blanc's organic jojoba oil is a solid choice for treating super dry, inflamed, or irritated skin on the scalp that's causing dandruff.
-Jojoba oil has been shown to have anti-inflammatory properties that soothe irritation — it's also highly moisturizing and is often used for hair, skin, and nail health.
+Jojoba oil has been shown to have anti-inflammatory properties to soothe irritation — it's also highly moisturizing and is often used for hair, skin, and nail health.
 This option is USDA certified-organic and made up of 100 percent pure jojoba oil with no additives.
 With over 1,600 Amazon reviews and a five-star rating, users rave over the versatility of this oil.
 "I had clumps... of dandruff buildup in my hair...
 I applied it to my scalp and gave myself an oil scalp treatment using this stuff.
 Massaged it in.
 After about 5 minutes, it all loosened.
 Next, washed my hair.
 After shower, it was all gone.
 Wow," says one fan.

 This unrefined, extra-virgin coconut oil by Viva Naturals is another amazing option to combat dandruff caused by dry skin or fungus buildup on the scalp.
-The fatty acids in coconut oil have been shown to boast anti-fungal and anti-bacterial properties, while simultaneously being extremely hydrating.
-This option also comes at a more affordable price point than most other oils — only $11 for a 16-ounce tub.
+The fatty acids in coconut oil have been shown to boast antifungal and antibacterial properties while simultaneously being extremely hydrating.
+This option also comes at a more affordable price point than most other oils — only $10 for a 16-ounce tub.
 It's important to note that since coconut oil is so moisturizing, this may not be the best choice for those who already have very oily skin or hair.
-With a whopping 14,000 reviews on Amazon, it's clear that people love this product.
+With a whopping 14,000 reviews on Amazon, though, it's clear that people love this product.
 Many users also noted that treating their scalp with this coconut oil really worked for eliminating dandruff and flakes.

 Bustle may receive a portion of sales from products purchased from this article, which was created independently from Bustle's editorial and sales departments.